matthewjdenny/ContentStructure/README.md

 # ContentStructure

+NOTE: **This package is still under development and is very much a work in progress.
+Please do not use in any publication without express consent of the authors.
+PLEASE REPORT ANY BUGS OR ERRORS TO <mzd5530@psu.edu>**.

 ## Model Overview

 An R package which implements an extension to the TPME model of Krafft et al. (2012) [[Available here](http://dirichlet.net/pdf/krafft12topic-partitioned.pdf)].
 The three main extensions we make to model are detailed below: